Best Healthcare Interoperability Companies of 2026

 | Senior Python engineering depth | 11 | Seniority floors, Python/FastAPI/Django evidence, data-stack credentials |

-| Delivery flexibility (platform vs build; staff aug, dedicated, project) | 10 | Engagement models offered, onboarding speed, replacement terms |
+| Delivery flexibility (platform vs build; staff augmentation, dedicated, project) | 10 | Engagement models offered, onboarding speed, replacement terms |

 | Terminology and standards coverage | 8 | USCDI, SNOMED CT, LOINC, RxNorm, X12 handling in shipped work |